- We are an official journal of the European Society of Radiology (ESR), and dedicated to critical thinking in radiology.

 Annual Journal Metrics

-37.3 days to first decision for all manuscripts
+18 days submission to first editorial decision for all manuscripts (Median)

 - ISSN: 1869-4101 (electronic)